myarjunar/diswatcher/geo_fullstack/README.md

 ## Instructions

-Geospatial fullstack is all about creating functional, useful geospatial applications that leverage html/javascript on the frontend and can connect to geospatial databases and sources on the backend.
-Show us your creativitiy in the form of a functional web application.
+Geospatial fullstack (in my opinion) is all about creating functional, useful geospatial applications that leverage html/javascript on the frontend and can connect to geospatial databases and sources on the backend.
+Show us your creativity in the form of a functional web application.

-* Address all questions below
+* Address all questions below.
-* Your webapp should use Mapbox, Leaflet, Plotly, Google Earth Engine, or equivalent
+* Your webapp should use Mapbox, Leaflet, Plotly, Google Earth Engine, or equivalent.
 * Please clone this repo and address the required components below.
 * To submit, please provide all links, script, and code in a google drive or dropbox link and email back to your HR contact email.
 * Ensure the shared location is externally visible.
+* Do not spend more than a few hours on this task.

 ## Task(s)